FreeRADIUS/eap-arpa/draft-dekok-emu-eap-arpa.md

 domain.
 For simplicity here, we refer to these as the "username" and "realm" fields.

-The realm is chosen to be non-routable, so that the EAP packet exchange is not sent across an Authentication, Authorization, and Accounting (AAA) proxy framework as defined in {{RFC7542}} Section 3.
-Instead, the packets remains local to the EAP server.
 If the EAP server implements this standard, then it can proceed with the full EAP conversation.
 If the EAP server does not implement this standard, then it MUST reply with an EAP Failure, as per {{RFC3748}} Section 4.2.

-We note that this specification is fully compatible with all existing EAP implementations, so its is fail-safe.
+We note that this specification is fully compatible with all existing EAP implementations, i.e., it is backwards compatible.
 When presented with a peer wishing to use this specification, existing implementations will return EAP Failure, and will not otherwise misbehave.

 We now discuss the NAI format in more detail.
 We first discuss the eap.arpa realm, and second the use and purpose of the username field.